SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-javascript-object-model-in.md

 - The  [getUserProfilePropertiesFor](http://msdn.microsoft.com/library/8674e96f-d320-4a50-1580-9a4568842ee5%28Office.15%29.aspx) method and the [getUserProfilePropertyFor](http://msdn.microsoft.com/library/da048bfa-54c6-8216-e8ef-09bd84f68d8d%28Office.15%29.aspx) method return the values of the user profile properties that you specify.

 User profile properties from client APIs are read-only (except the profile picture, which you can change by using the  [PeopleManager.setMyProfilePicture](http://msdn.microsoft.com/library/a4f8d745-f211-e750-4fd0-047091804683%28Office.15%29.aspx) method).
 If you want to change other user profile properties, you must use the server object model.
-For more information about working with user profiles, see [Work with user profiles in SharePoint 2013](work-with-user-profiles-in-sharepoint.md).
+For more information about working with user profiles, see [Work with user profiles in SharePoint](work-with-user-profiles-in-sharepoint.md).